 All types of fighting or physical violence are unacceptable at Calvary.
-Depending on the context and severity of the activity, students who engage in physical aggression/violence may find themselves receiving a break time reflection, , be sent home for the remainder of the day, receive a Suspension, a formal Behavioural Plan or other high level behavioural consequence, including putting their enrolment at risk.
+Depending on the context and severity of the activity, students who engage in physical aggression/violence may find themselves receiving a break time reflection, be sent home for the remainder of the day, receive a Suspension, a formal Behavioural Plan or other high level behavioural consequence, including putting their enrolment at risk.
 Parental contact will occur for any major violation of any student's rights and the College may require an interview with the family of the student/s.
+Punches, kicks and other forceful responses are not deemed as self-defence or acceptable behaviours.